 Cadmium can be particularly harmful for your liver and kidneys.
 Support kidney and liver health and detoxification by eating grapefruits, prickly pear, cranberries, other berries, and olive oil, and add n-acetyl cysteine, glutathione, and liver-friendly herbs (14, 15).
 Try rebounding, exercise, and dry brushing for lymphatic flow and cleansing.

 Improve your gut microbiome health and reduce gut inflammation with daily probiotic supplements and foods rich in pre and probiotics (16).
-Under the guidance of your healthcare professional, you may use toxin binders, such as activated charcoal, to help remove cadmium, other toxic heavy metals, and other toxins (17).
+Under the guidance of your healthcare professional, you may use toxin binders to help remove cadmium, other toxic heavy metals, and other toxins (17)

 Supplements to Try to Reduce the Effects of Cadmium Exposure